#55 Eyewitness to Bill Miner

 George Anderson, born in Kentucky in 1847, assumed several aliases during his career as a notorious stagecoach robber.
-What made him famous in British Columbia as Bill Miner, and endeared him to many, was the courtesy and generosity he displayed, aside from his audacity.
+What made him famous in British Columbia as Bill Miner, and endeared him to many, was the courtesy and generosity he supposedly displayed alongside his distinctly criminal behaviour.

 After he had served a prison sentence in California for highway robbery, Bill Miner moved to British Columbia.
 In September of 1904, together with accomplices, he successfully held up a Canadian Pacific Railway train approaching Silverdale, west of Mission, BC.